 This is how we looked for this Secret Cinema experience.
 Our characters were scavengers, the lowest class in the Blade Runner universe.
 Can't really say more because of the whole secrecy thing, but I absolutely loved it.
 I still get high on the feeling when I look back now, and I totally want to continue our Blade Runner themed photoshoot we had in February.

 Two quick snapshots from after the Secret Cinema experience.
+These are some photos of a photographer that was hired to take some pictures of the event:

 But now to the part of our trip, where we actually took photos (and not only with the phone)!